ChrisCummins/msc-thesis/docs/Log.md

    **have not been done before**.
 1. Why are the challenges challenging?
 The audience should **want** to see the results of my research.

+## Friday 14th

+Goals for today:
+* Re-read Fursins' paper on Continuous Optimisation.
+* Write a statistically rigorous implementation of the `time` program, which will execute a given command a number of times and report variance between runs and confidence intervals.